CivicVision/civicopendata/content/posts/volume-6-this-week-in-civic-tech-open-data.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1551006511/Volume%206/homicide-baltimore.png)

 A Dashboard from the Baltimore Sun about homicides in Baltimore.
 And the corresponding [Article](https://www.baltimoresun.com/news/maryland/crime/bs-md-ci-homicide-record-numbers-20190222-story.html).
+Too bad they did not include the map or the chart in the news article.
+There is potential to increase the effectifeness of the article.

+_Taking a closer look at the dashboard a few things come to mind that could be improved.
+The charts are bit too cluttered.
+There is not enough emphasis on the important parts. by using color more sparingly it would make it easier for the reader to grasp the meaning.
+The question that immediately pops into my mind, for whom is the dashboard for?_

-The cool thing about this is, they included the code for their analysis in a [GitHub repository](https://github.com/baltimore-sun-data/2019-shootings-analysis).
+_The cool thing about this is, they included the code for their analysis in a_ [_GitHub repository_](https://github.com/baltimore-sun-data/2019-shootings-analysis)_._

-**Takeaway:**
+**Takeaway:
+Don't clutter your charts too much, use color as a highlight mechanism.**

 ### Speed Limits & Fatal crashes in Germany